 As promised and expected, the new FIFA comes draped in fancy new menus and although the leaked match shows some nice and clean design lines, the menus seem a bit on the clunky side.
 Personally, I'm a strict functionalist in these things and would gladly take a hit to eye-candy in exchange for swiftness.
 Most FIFA 19 fans on the seem to agree as well but let's move on, before we get our hopes up.

 Additionally, the FIFA version you'll be seeing on the leaked video is the one from when Christiano Ronaldo was a Real Madrid player, instead of a Juventini, which is his current status.
 EA's Sam Rivera did reaffirm the company's stance once more, whereby FIFA 19 Ronaldo's surprise transfer.

 Rivera stressed that this is something that will be checked and re-checked in each of the instances where Christiano appears, since it's not just any transfer we're looking at here - it's the transfer.

-EA also bragged about adding pressing play to the game, which should help with the people who are "passing from the back ".
+EA also bragged about adding pressing play to the game, which should help with the people who are " ".
 This being a valid strategy in football, I find it remarkable how people seem to consider it a dick move.
 Which it always is somehow.